 How to exit your business via an MBO

-It’s no secret that the past few years since the Covid pandemic have been tough for business, global pandemics are not something that pops up in every business plan.
-It caused a severe recession with an unprecedented drop in GDP during the first national lockdown of 2020, which was of course followed by subsequent lockdowns in 2020 and 2021.
+It’s no secret that the past few years since the Covid pandemic have been tough for business.
+Global pandemics are not something that pops up in every business plan.
+It caused a severe recession with an unprecedented drop in GDP during the first national lockdown of 2020.
+Which was of course followed by subsequent lockdowns in 2020 and 2021.

 What is a management buyout and how does it work?